Shashwat986/BattleSim/Battle-Mechanics.md

 * Degree (initially equal to 1.
 Degree cannot drop below 0)
 * Momentum (initially equal to 0.
 Momentum cannot drop below 0, and cannot exceed 3)

-Degree is initially set to 1.
-It increases and decreases based on the Charisma die.
-It cannot drop below 0.

-Momentum is initially set to 0.
-It increases and decreases based on the progression of the fight.
-It cannot go above 3, and cannot drop below 0.

 The Game Mechanics:
 -------------------